 Thursday, 31st May

 Down to the Ray Ban, my patience for Mazzy Star only lasted for five tunes as Hope Sandoval and her band – another reunited act – looked and sounded well far from enjoying their presence.
 This sounded even more clear as the songs, despite the inital Blue Flower, failed to produce any enthusiasm and the band were lacking any form of communication between members.
 Cash thing, anyone?
 Nevertheless, the ATP was offering the harder sounds of Mudhoney so we moved to the close stage and enjoyed the Americans’ raucous hits played with the enthusiasm of newcomers.
-As Thursday turned into Friday, the third major reunion landed on the Ray Ban for a wild hour of Scandinavian punk: Refused called a large audience and played a storming set that sent the audience nuts, so huge it featured the wildest mosh pit I can recall at any Primavera Sound attended.
+As Thursday turned into Friday, the third major reunion landed on the Ray Ban for a wild hour of Scandinavian punk: Refused called a large audience and played a storming set that literally sent the audience nuts, so huge it featured the wildest mosh pit I can recall at any Primavera Sound attended.
 Tunes like New Noise, Refused Are Fucking Dead and Summerholidays vs Punkroutine went down like real anthems and the band’s incredibly tight playing was another proof of the good intentions behind their comeback.
 The lyrics sounded even more powerful given the current state of the world and the whole atmosphere was a special one: objectively speaking, one of the most powerful and convincing set witnessed, and I am nowhere near the fan status.

 A quick dinner got me ready for the final section of the night.
 First it was Vancouver’s Japandroids, whom I preferred to the much loved Spiritualized due to the spectacular new album Celebration Rock.
 The duo went through some stage problems at the very beginning but raised to perform a sweaty show filled with new gems like Evil’s Sway, The Night of Wine and Roses and back catalogue favourites such as Wet Hair and The Boys Are Leaving Town.
 A full-on adrenaline blast that left small room for either The Field or John Talabot‘s live shows, much to my own displeasure.
 Even a let down performance by Rustie and the (usual) poor job by Erol Alkan confirmed that the electronic side of the night was not in full swing, sending us lot back to the metro as the dawn began to rise.
 But there was enough to save from day one so no one could really complain about the disappointing end.